Storm De Beul

-Storm De Beul (2001 – 30 October 2024) was a Belgian YouTuber known for sharing silent, solo outdoor adventures in Northern Europe, who died of hypothermia in a severe blizzard near Jokkmokk, Sweden.
+Storm De Beul (2001 or 2002 – 30 October 2024) was a Belgian YouTuber known for sharing silent, solo outdoor adventures in Northern Europe, who died of hypothermia in a severe blizzard near Jokkmokk, Sweden.

 He was the only child to Elisabeth Rademaker and Bout De Beul who later divorced.
 Storm was 22 years old at the time of his death.

 Early life

 Storm is from the Flemish part of Belgium, and grew up in Geraardsbergen.
 He was passionate about the outdoors, nature and wildlife.
 At some point, Storm had biked 6,000 km in Sweden.
 Storm's mother mentioned he had been taking solo trips since he was 19 years old.

 YouTube channel

 Storm began his channel on 3 August 2024, where he went on solo hiking, camping and packrafting adventures in the natural environment.
 His later videos, starting October 2024, incorporated ASMR elements, using nature sounds for relaxation.
 Storm never strayed too far from his car and often went on 2-4 day camping trips and solo hikes.
 He camped with a tent, a tarp or no shelter if the nights were clear.
 All of his videos follow the same pattern: park the car, and do a short pre-planned trip.
 Storm often made fires, boiled water and cooked over an open fire.
 He also read books such as “Tales of the North” by Jack London.